-As venues plan their reopening, capacity management is a key component for compliance and the health, safety, and peace of mind of your guests and staff.
-Theme parks and venues will need to put strict procedures in place to manage attendance and occupancy levels into and throughout their parks to adhere to state and local capacity guidelines.
+As venues and live events plan their reopening, capacity management is a key component for compliance and the health, safety, and peace of mind of your guests and staff.
+Theme parks and festivals will need to put strict procedures in place to manage attendance and occupancy levels into and throughout their venue to adhere to state and local capacity guidelines.

 Transitioning to a Capacity Managed Attraction